thaliproject/Thali_CordovaPlugin/doc/api/identityexchange.md

 ## Usage ##

 This is the basic usage of the `IdentityExchange` module.
+Note that the public key hash comes from the `ThaliReplicationManager.prototype.getDeviceIdentity()` method.

 ```js
 // Express